techidaily/site-win11-tips/source/_posts/perfecting-selectivity-enable-checkbox-file-option-in-win11.md

 ## 2\.
 Enable Checkboxes Using the Folder Option

- The[Folder Option](https://www.makeuseof.com/windows-folder-options-guide/) is an incredible Windows feature using which you can configure important File Explorer settings.
-You can use it to[clear File Explorer history](https://www.makeuseof.com/windows-10-clear-file-explorer-search-address-bar-history/) , change privacy settings, and even enable checkboxes in File Explorer.
+ The [Folder Option](https://www.makeuseof.com/windows-folder-options-guide/) is an incredible Windows feature using which you can configure important File Explorer settings.
+You can use it to [clear File Explorer history](https://www.makeuseof.com/windows-10-clear-file-explorer-search-address-bar-history/) , change privacy settings, and even enable checkboxes in File Explorer.

 Here's how to use the Folder Option to enable the checkboxes: